 Cataracts (opacity of the lens of the eye) are also common in fish.
 These can be caused by eye flukes, nutritional deficiencies, or unknown factors.

 Bone and muscle disorders can be caused by nutritional imbalances, including deficiencies in ascorbic acid (vitamin C), vitamin E, and selenium.
-“Broken back disease,” indicated by a bent backbone, is typical of vitamin C deficiency, though other problems could also cause deformation of the backbone.
+“Broken-back disease,” indicated by a bent backbone, is typical of vitamin C deficiency, although other problems could also cause deformation of the backbone.

 Pleistophora hyphessobryconis is a parasite that attacks the skeletal muscle of neon tetra, angelfish, and other freshwater aquarium fish.
 Muscle damage leads to abnormal movement.
 Examination of diseased tissue with a microscope is necessary to confirm the infection.
 There is no treatment.
 All infected fish should be removed from the tank to prevent spread of the disease.

-Neurologic disorders can be caused by nutritional imbalances, including deficiencies in thiamine, niacin, biotin, and pyridoxine.
+Neurologic disorders can be caused by nutritional imbalances, including deficiencies in thiamine, niacin, and pyridoxine.

 Streptococcus infection can cause neurologic signs if it enters the brain.
-This infection is rare, but has been found in rainbow sharks, rosy barbs, danios, and some tetras and cichlids.
+This infection is rare but has been found in rainbow sharks, rosy barbs, danios, and some tetras and cichlids.
 All fish are considered susceptible.
+Signs of neurologic disease caused by Streptococcus infection include spinning or spiraling in the water.
 Sources of infection can be environmental or from infected live foods.
 The source must be identified and removed to prevent future outbreaks.
 Antibiotics are usually used to treat Streptococcus infections.
 Because Streptococcus is in a special group of bacteria, the gram-positive bacteria, specific antibiotics are necessary to treat these infections.
 Laboratory tests and assistance from your veterinarian or fish health professional are necessary to effectively treat a Streptococcus problem.

 Neurologic disorders may also be caused by ammonia toxicity.
-This is common in fish with new tank syndrome (see Fish: Heart and Blood Vessel Disorders).
+This is common in fish with new tank syndrome Many of the disorders and diseases that are known to occur in fish are the result of stress, poor water quality, overcrowding, and failure to quarantine any new or sick fish to avoid spread... read more .
 Ammonia and pH should always be tested when neurologic disorders are observed.

 One of the most common contributors to illness or death in aquarium and pond fish is improper nutrition.
-Nutritional disorders occur despite the fact that complete, nutritious food is commercially available in a variety of forms, such as pellets, flakes, and granules.
-One reason for this is the differing nutritional requirements for each type of fish.
+Nutritional disorders occur despite complete, nutritious food being commercially available in a variety of forms, such as pellets, flakes, and granules.
+One reason for this is that different fish species have different nutritional requirements.
 Some fish are herbivores (plant eaters), others are carnivores (meat eaters), and many are omnivores (plant and meat eaters).
 It is very important to learn what diet best matches the needs of your fish.
 You will probably need to feed more than one kind of food if you have several types of fish in your environment.
 Improper storage of fish foods is a common cause of nutritional imbalance.
-Dry feeds should be kept in a cool, dry place and used or replaced every 2 months.
+Dry food should be kept in a cool, dry place and used or replaced every 2 months.